pj/hacn/README.md

 It's written on top of react to make it possible to easily integrate with existing components and potentially to integrate into existing projects.

-You can see an example
+You can see TodoMVC written in it [here](https://github.com/pj/hacn-todomvc)

 ## Installation